UntidyPhishBass/Audio-Classification/README.md

 # Audio-Classification Using Mel Frequency Cepstral Coefficients
-Librosa provides uniform audio data and sample rates, making it easy to train an ANN model to predict tested sounds MFCC are used to uniquely identify and classify audio files.
+Librosa provides uniform audio data and sample rates, making it easy to train an ANN model to predict tested sounds.
+MFCC are used to uniquely identify and classify audio files.
 Model provides an accuracy of 80%